dbos-inc/dbos-docs/docs/tutorials/authentication-authorization.md

 }
 ```

-In this example, we instruct the `Hello` class to interpose `authenticationMiddleware` between incoming requests and registered HTTP handlers.
-We also require users to have the role `admin` to reach any HTTP handler declared in `Hello`.
+Here, we instruct the `Hello` class to run `authenticationMiddleware` on all incoming HTTP requests.
-The authentication function simply parse the username from the HTTP headers.
+We require requests to authenticate with the `appUser` role to reach any HTTP handler declared in `Hello`.
-You can replace this schema by robust ones, such as [JSON Web Token](https://jwt.io/).
+The authentication function simply parses the username from the HTTP headers.
-After having identified the user, you can return this information to Operon.
+You can replace this with a more robust authentication method, such as [JSON Web Tokens](https://jwt.io/).